vadasambar/dynamic-lister/README.md

-This is an example for creating a `Lister` using dynamic client for resource of your choice.
+This is an example for creating a `Lister` using dynamic client for resource of your choice (check code comments for more info).

 ## How it works